snail-unamur/snail-website/content/project/msc-gerry-longfils/index.md

 slides: ""
 ---

-The goal of the thesis is to devise an approach for automated test execution for digital performances developed using creative coding.
+There exist very few automated testing frameworks for virtual and augmented reality-based applications.
+The goal of this master thesis is to define (and implement) such a framework for specific augmented reality technology (to be defined).
+The internship is done at the University of Rennes, France.